George W. Bush military service controversy: Acceptance into the Air National Guard

-During the 1968–1974 period, Presidents Johnson and Nixon decided against calling up National Guard units for service in Vietnam.
+During the 1968–1974 period, Presidents Lyndon B. Johnson and Richard Nixon decided against calling up National Guard units for service in Vietnam.
 However, military documents show during the Vietnam War, almost 23,000 Army and Air Guardsmen were called up for a year of active duty; some 8,700 were deployed to Vietnam.

 In 1999, Ben Barnes, former Democratic Speaker of the Texas House of Representatives and Lieutenant Governor of Texas, gave testimony in a deposition for a lawsuit related to the Texas lottery; and following the deposition, his lawyer issued a statement to the press.
 According to the statement, Barnes had called the head of the Texas Air National Guard, Brigadier General James Rose, to recommend Bush for a pilot spot at the request of Bush family friend Sidney Adger.
 The statement also said, "Neither Congressman Bush nor any other member of the Bush family asked Barnes' help.
 Barnes has no knowledge that Governor Bush or President Bush knew of Barnes' recommendation."
 While working as an active fundraiser for John Kerry, Bush's opponent during the 2004 U.S. Presidential campaign, Barnes repeated that he used his political influence to preferentially refer people to the National Guard, including Bush.

 Both George W. Bush and his father have stated that they did not ask Adger to intercede and were unaware of any action he may have taken.
 Walter Staudt, the colonel in command of Bush's squadron, has stated that he accepted Bush's application without receiving any outside pressure to do so.

 In applying for pilot training, Bush took a standardized test on which he had a low score, in the 25th percentile.
 Also, Bush had two arrests for college pranks and four traffic offenses before applying for pilot training.
 In 2004, former and current military pilots said it was uncommon for an applicant to be accepted into pilot's school with such a record, though there was no specific score that disqualified a candidate.